 Other recommendations, such as the one issued by the World Health Organization, set safe level of protein intake in grams per kilogram of body mass.
 An adult should consume about 0.83 g protein per kilogram of body weight per day and this amount is expected to meet the protein needs of 97.5 per cent of the world's healthy adult population.
 This value can be higher for infants, pregnant women, or athletes.

 The National Institutes of Health guidelines provide, in turn, a fixed amount of recommended daily protein supply depending on a person's sex and age.
 We will talk more about this in the DRI – nutrition guidelines paragraph.

 If you want to recalculate calories of protein into grams, you should use the following equation:

 4 kcal = 1 g

-This protein intake calculator uses this formula for estimating your recommended daily protein.
-Please note that the 10-15% requirement is valid for people without special diets (e.g., diabetic diet) - if you need a personalized eating plan, consult a dietitian.
+This protein intake calculator uses this formula to estimate your recommended daily protein.
+Please note that the 10-35% requirement is valid for people without special diets (e.g., diabetic diet) - if you need a personalized eating plan, consult a dietitian.

 DRI – nutrition guidelines

-If you would like to deepen your knowledge on which nutrients you should eat and in what quantity, we encourage you to visit the webpage of National Institutes of Health.
+If you would like to deepen your knowledge on which nutrients you should eat and in what quantity, we encourage you to visit the of the National Institutes of Health.
 You will find there DRI – nutrition guidelines.
 The DRI comes from dietary reference index.
-These indexes are many different tables presenting data on the recommended supply of any particular nutrient for each sex and age group.
+These indexes consist of many different tables presenting data on the recommended supply of any particular nutrient for each sex and age group.
 We have used them to prepare this table of recommended protein intake:

 |Life Stage Group||Protein (g/d)|